How NTGPASS works

-Members contribute between 2 per cent and 6 per cent of contribution salary, and may vary their contribution rate once each year on 1 October.
+Members contribute 2 to 6% of contribution salary, and may vary their contribution rate once each year on 1 October.

 Accrued employer contributions are paid at the time the benefit becomes due for payment.
-It is not paid on resignation within the first five years of employment, is partly paid within five and ten years of employment, and is fully paid thereafter.
+It is not paid on resignation within the first 5 years of employment, is partly paid within 5 and 10 years of employment, and is fully paid thereafter.

 NTGPASS lump sum benefits are an employer financed benefit determined by the formula:

 An additional employer financed benefit applying to death and invalidity benefits.
-It is equal to 17.5 per cent of benefit salary for each year of foregone service (service from the member’s cessation date to maximum retirement age - usually 65) but:
+It is equal to 17.5% of benefit salary for each year of foregone service (service from the member’s cessation date to maximum retirement age - usually 65) but:

-- is offset (usually fully) where workers compensation benefits are also payable; and
+- is offset (usually fully) where workers compensation benefits are also payable

 - is not payable where a member dies and at the time of their death, had no dependants.